FortiShield/devship/README.md

 This project uses [pnpm](https://pnpm.io/) to install dependencies and run scripts.

-You can use the `dev` script to run local changes as if you were invoking Vercel CLI.
+You can use the `dev` script to run local changes as if you were invoking Khulnasoft CLI.
 For example, `vercel deploy --cwd=/path/to/project` could be run with local changes with `pnpm dev deploy --cwd=/path/to/project`.

 When contributing to this repository, please first discuss the change you wish to make via [GitHub Discussions](https://github.com/khulnasoft/devship/discussions/new) with the owners of this repository before submitting a Pull Request.